jeevanprakashhaprojects/jeevanprakashhaprojects/README.md

 ### 👨‍🎓 About Me

 - 💻 B.Tech in Computer Science Engineering (AI & Robotics specialization)
-- 🤖 Aspiring AI and Robotics Engineer with hands-on experience in embedded systems and programming
+- 🤖 Aspiring AI and ML Engineer with hands-on experience in embedded systems and programming
 - 🎯 Strong foundation in robotics, programming, and mathematical problem-solving
 - 💡 Creative thinker and quick learner who thrives on solving complex challenges
 - 👯 Looking to collaborate with fellow roboticists and contribute to real-world projects